johnamdickson/portfolio-project-2/README.md

 ### Strategy
 The objective of the site is to create a two player memory card game directed towards young children and their parents which will demonstrate the Portfolio Project 2 requirements.
 #### User Stories
-- As an adult user:
+- Adult User Goals:
   - I want to promote my child's development of their visual perceptual skills, including their ability to match two objects that are the same (visual discrimination) and their ability to remember visual information (visual memory).
   - I want the game to encourage turn taking by giving feedback on which player's turn it is.
   - I want to be able to play the game on all devices including PC/Mac, tablets and mobile phones.
   - I want responsive feedback from buttons and cards on the website.
   - I want to promote my children to develop their hand eye coordination.
 <br><br>
-- As a child user:
+- Child User Goals:
   - I want to engage in a fun game with my parents or caregiver.
   - I want to be visually stimulated by the site including background picture, card pictures and colours.
 <br><br>
-- As the site administrator:
+- Site Administrator Goals:
   - I want to easily identify issues or bugs by having clear and concise code with annotations.
   - I want to promote a fun online environment and game for parents and children to enjoy together.
   - I want the game to be accessible to all users including those that are visually impaired.